allanhechen/distributed-notification-system/docs/internal/idempotency.md

    database, we have serializable transactions
 5. The handler handles the request, writing any side effects to a transaction outbox table
    a.
-The `request_idempotency_keys` table is also updated in the same transaction
+The `idempotent_requests` table is also updated in the same transaction
    b.
 Successful requests (and persistent user error requests) are cached in the idempotency table for a period of 24 hours